AlexTreml/Collab/README.md

 ## Uploading an Unreal Project to GitHub

-These are step-by-step instructions for someone new to GitHub.
-You don’t need to know coding — just follow the steps carefully once.

 ##What You’ll Need

 Before starting:

 Install GitHub Desktop → https://desktop.github.com/

-Create a GitHub account (if you don’t have one already)

-Make sure you’ve been invited as a collaborator to the project (you’ll get an email from GitHub)

 Click the link in the email → click “Accept invitation”